rokka-io/rokka-site/source/_references/05-stacks.md

 }
 ```

 The first time you define an expression for Save-Data, we update your CDN config, so it may take some minutes until it is actually available.

+If you want to test it in your desktop browser, you can install a browser extension: [Chrome](https://developer.chrome.com/multidevice/data-compression), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/save-data/).

 #### Supported expressions